Baccalaureate Nursing Programs

 Admission to the Bachelor of Science in Nursing (BSN) Programs

 Admission to the university does not guarantee admission into the School of Nursing.
 Students interested in admission into a School of Nursing BSN program must indicate their desire on their application to the university.
-Students applying to the Traditional BSN program should apply through the Office of Undergraduate Admissions; students applying to the BSN 2+2 Upper-Division Transfer Program, LVN to BSN, or RN to BSN programs should apply through the Office of Graduate and Professional Admissions.
+Students applying to the traditional BSN program should apply through the Office of Undergraduate Admissions; students applying to the BSN Upper-Division Transfer Program (BSN Transfer and LVN options) or RN to BSN programs should apply through the Office of Graduate and Professional Admissions.

-Applicants will be reviewed by a School of Nursing Admissions Committee for possible admission into the university as well as one of the BSN programs: the traditional program, the 2+2 Upper-Division Transfer Program, an LVN program, or the RN to BSN program.
+Applicants will be reviewed by a School of Nursing Admissions Committee for possible admission into the university as well as one of the BSN programs: the traditional program, the BSN Upper-Division Transfer Program (BSN Transfer and LVN options), or the RN to BSN program.

-Determinations will be made and letters will be sent to applicants indicating whether they have been accepted into the university as well as into one of the BSN programs.
+Determinations will be made and two separate letters will be sent to applicants indicating 1) whether they have been accepted into the university and 2) whether they have been accepted into one of the BSN programs.
 Once accepted into a program, students must remain in that program for the duration of the nursing program.